Flinders University Student Association

 The Flinders University Student Association (FUSA) is a student union at Flinders University, South Australia.
 It provides free welfare services, academic advocacy, grants for clubs and societies, and funding for the student newspaper, Empire Times.
 It also organises an O'Week each semester, as well as various social events throughout the year.

-FUSA does not have a structurally separate student representative body, and is overseen directly be an elected Student Council whose members are responsible for providing political representation to students.
+FUSA does not have a structurally separate student representative body, and is overseen directly be an elected Student Council whose members are responsible for providing political representation to students and governance of the association.

 History

-Between 1966 and 2006 the Student Association of Flinders University (SAFU) provided student representation on campus.
-When the Howard Government introduced voluntary student unionism in 2005 the organisation lost the vast majority of its funding and soon collapsed.
+Between 1966 and 2006, the Student Association of Flinders University (SAFU) provided student representation on campus.
+When the Howard government introduced voluntary student unionism in 2005 the organisation lost the vast majority of its funding and soon collapsed.

 FlindersONE, a commercial company owned by the university, took over most of the services formerly provided by SAFU and a Student Representative Council (SRC) was created as a subcommittee of the FlindersONE board.

-After the Gillard Government introduced the Student Services & Amenities Fee (SSAF) in 2011 representatives of the SRC began negotiations with university to create an independent student organisation.
+After the Gillard government introduced the Student Services & Amenities Fee (SSAF) in 2011 representatives of the SRC began negotiations with university to create an independent student organisation.
 A funding agreement was reached with the university, and on 23 April 2012 the SRC voted to endorse the constitution of the Flinders University Student Association.
 Student representatives completed their terms and the first FUSA Student Council began on 1 January 2013.

+Student Council

+Notable former members of student council included Kate Ellis, and Amanda Rishworth.